 Starts at $0 + state fees and only takes 5-10 minutes

 A special agent has the authority to act in a limited capacity for a particular purpose or task.
-A well-known special agent is a registered agent.
+A well-known kind of special agent is a registered agent.
 Every business needs to have a registered agent on file with the state.
 When appointing a registered agent, the business grants them the limited authority to accept service of process on its behalf.

 Historically, employees were considered “servants” of the “master.”
 In modern situations where the employer controls the employee’s work, these concepts continue to exist, even though the nomenclature is obsolete.
 When an employee works for an employer, they are considered the employer’s agent for liability purposes.